Gentofte Municipality

 Gentofte is the most wealthy municipality in Denmark and consists of several fashionable Copenhagen suburbs such as Hellerup and Charlottenlund.

 The municipality is an amalgamation of three formerly independent towns, and several other local settlements, all close to one another.
 The site of its municipal council is in Charlottenlund.
 The three original towns were Gentofte, Vangede and Ordrup.
 It later included Tuborg, Skovshoved, Dyssegård, Hellerup, Jægersborg, and Klampenborg.

 Neighboring municipalities are Lyngby-Taarbæk to the north, Gladsaxe to the west, and Copenhagen to the south.
 The Øresund, the strait that separates Zealand from Sweden, is to the east.

 Gentofte municipality was not merged with other municipalities in the 1 January 2007 nationwide Kommunalreformen.

-Lars Ulrich was born in Gentofte.
+Lars Ulrich, drummer and co-founder of the American heavy metal band Metallica, was born in Gentofte.